 Across major study destinations, APAC students increasingly prioritise practical considerations when choosing where to study.
 Three factors repeatedly emerge as decisive:

-Visa certainty
+visa certainty

 Employability outcomes

-Admissions and documentation support
+admissions and documentation support

-While rankings and institutional prestige still matter, they often take a secondary role when policy volatility increases.
-Students and families are becoming more risk-aware, evaluating not only where they want to study — but where they can realistically complete the journey from application to visa approval.
+Students and families are becoming more risk-aware, evaluating not only where they want to study, but where they can realistically complete the journey from application to visa approval.

 Redistribution across study destinations

-The Big Four used to dominate — now their share is under pressure
+The Big Four used to dominate, now their share is under pressure

-The number of internationally mobile students that have shifted away from traditional study destinations
+Since 2025, roughly 450,000 internationally mobile students have shifted away from traditional study destinations, including a significant share from APAC.

 This sits alongside diverging recent enrolment signals (Year-on-Year, 2023/24 vs 2024/25):